cac-admin/sam-onboarding/README.md

 # To Do:
 - Figure out algorithm bug (specifically, adding tasks in the event of events on Fridays)
 - System Test: test GC API to see if current app can access other account calendars
-- Deploy if time permits
+- Set up GH Actions